 Having this protection gives you the peace of mind that you and your home will be taken of should something unexpected happen.

-When you work with an insurance broker (or an Insurance Consultant on our team at Winnipeg Insurance Brokers Ltd.), you will be asked for some basic information to help provide you with a quote.
+When you work with an insurance broker (or an Insurance Consultant on our team at Winnipeg Insurance Brokers Ltd.), you will be asked for some basic information to help provide you with a house insurance quote.
 Here’s what you should expect to provide:

 - Your name